Divya0427/MERN-TODO/README.md

         ```

-- Router-level middleware
+- Application-level middleware(app.use or app.<METHOD>)
+- Router-level middleware(router.use or router.METHOD()): similar to the application level middleware and works in the same manner, except it can be generated and limited to an instance of express.Router () `const router = express.Router();`
-- Error-handling middleware
+- Error-handling middleware(app.use (err, req, res, next))
-- Built-in middleware
+- Built-in middleware: express.static, express.json, express.urlencoded
-- Third-party middleware
+- Third-party middleware(bodyparser, cookieparser etc.,)
 ![image](https://user-images.githubusercontent.com/9032135/169496626-e148baf0-6c79-4a83-94f9-6f50fb38cfb8.png)